kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 * `partitionId`: The ID of the partition that the new service should be started in.
 This can be left blank to start the service in the default partition if it exists (i.e. if the network hasn't been repartitioned and the default partition removed).
 * `containerConfigSupplier`: An anonymous function, used to produce the [ContainerConfig][containerconfig] for starting the service, which receives two dynamic values as arguments:
     1. The IP address of the service being started
-    1. A [SharedPath][sharedpath] object which contains two fields that store the value of the services's folder absolute path inside the service container and inside the container where the code is running respectively
+    1. A [SharedPath][sharedpath] object which represents a shared directory that is mounted on both a) the container where this code is running and b) the service container being started, so that files can be made available to the service container by creating them with this container.
+E.g. calling `sharedDirectory.getChildPath("newfile.txt")` will get the path to an object that can be a) written by this container via [SharedPath.getAbsPathOnThisContainer][sharedpath_getabspathonthiscontainer] and b) used by the service container via [SharedPath.getAbsPathOnServiceContainer][sharedpath_getabspathonservicecontainer].

 **Returns**